Data destruction in 32 seconds – my 6 top tips for data backup

 Backing up your data is one of the most important things you can do every single day in your business.

 If you know your backups are being carried out properly then this blog post isn’t for you.
-But if you’re not sure how your backups are managed, or if they work, then imagine for minute what state your business would be in if you lost not only your own but your clients’ critical information and documentation.
+But if you’re not sure how your backups are managed, or if they work, then imagine for a minute what state your business would be in if you lost not only your own but your clients’ critical information and documentation.
 How much could you recover from what was lost?

-I’ve compiled a list of the top 6 things you should be doing to reduce your risk of catastrophic damage caused by neglecting to backup.
+Our team has compiled a list of the top 6 things you should be doing to reduce your risk of catastrophic damage caused by neglecting to backup.

 1. Put someone in charge of data backup and recovery